ckempke/UnityTerrainGeneration/docs/index.md

 ## Tools

-This site is being hosted at Github Pages, but it's not using their Jekyll parser.
-Instead, I'm using Docsify, with the Mermaid extensions turned on.
+This site is being hosted at GitHub Pages, but it's not using their Jekyll parser.
+Instead, I'm using MkDocs, with the Mermaid extensions turned on.

 Mermaid allows graphs such as flowcharts and sequence diagrams: